Ayebilla/Data-Science-Learning.github.io/index.md

 Here is how my cluster looks like.
 Go ahead and play with varying K, setting the axes and see how it changes.
 <img src="https://user-images.githubusercontent.com/40761614/88488565-94a62700-cf7d-11ea-9c98-d9af65184678.png" alt="cluster">

+## Conclusion
+Thank you for making it this far!
+We have come to end of this tutorial and this is what I have to say;
+This was meant present an easy way for beginners to engage and understand how to identify twitter communities and I hope you enjoyed it?

+Before you go, just read the limitations so that you may produce much better results.
+This project has limitations as you might have noticed.
+Firstly, the data set(1038 users) was too small to make meaningful clusters as we want.
+You can see the effect of that on the cluster graph.
+Also, notice that I used just a few hashtags which were not chosen based on any principle either than my own discretion to represent each feature.
+This makes the data prone to biases and not a good representation of the features.
+I think we can improve this by using more hashtags and asking experts and our friends to help group them into each feature for us.